-The accounts have been prepared on a going concern basis using a historical cost convention, modified by the revaluation of certain categories of non-current assets and financial instruments.
+The accounts have been prepared on a going concern basis as there is a reasonable expectation that the Authority has access to adequate resources to continue in operational existence for the foreseeable future.
+Assets are included using a historical cost convention, modified by the revaluation of certain categories of non-current assets and financial instruments.